 Hayao Miyazaki is known as an anti-war advocate, and this film really depicts how wars don't have clear heroes and villains—only people and factions that are trying to protect their own.
-Each side has their own motives and perspectives, that all us has our motives, desires, and morals.
-Each character's morally gray persona would resonate to its viewers in any way, no matter the perspective.
+Each side has their own motives and perspectives, that all of us have our motives, desires, and morals that could either converge or diverge, therefore bringing a seemingly endless alliance or conflict.
+Each character's morally gray persona would resonate to its viewers in any way, no matter their cause.
 And that these morals and lessons are worth learning from because they are all valid.

 The story begins with a young prince named Ashitaka.
 He comes from a hidden village during the 14th century.
 His tribe was forced to hide from the Emperor's wrath and the ongoing conflict during this era.
 The setting in this film is a world where humans, nature, animals, and gods of proportional sizes all live together.
 The harmony seen in the village doesn't last long when they are attacked by a god that turned into a demon.
 Ashitaka becomes infected with a curse while he fights off the demon.
 He then journeys west to find the source of the god's demise while escaping from the ongoing onslaught of the Emperor.
 He ventures through forests where the gods and spirits roam, arriving at a village named Iron Town, and finally meeting Mononoke, a human cursed by the gods.
 Ashitaka's curse will kill him whenever he feels hatred and Mononoke's curse is being an ally to the gods.
 She must protect nature and its inhabitants.